Tar (computing): History

-BSD-tar has been included in Microsoft Windows since Windows 10 April 2018 Update, and there are otherwise multiple third party tools available to read and write these formats on Windows.
+BSD-tar has been in Windows since 2018, and there are other third-party tools available for Windows.

 Rationale

 Many historic tape drives read and write variable-length data blocks, leaving significant wasted space on the tape between blocks (for the tape to physically start and stop moving).
 Some tape drives (and raw disks) support only fixed-length data blocks.
 Also, when writing to any medium such as a file system or network, it takes less time to write one large block than many small blocks.
 Therefore, the tar command writes data in records of many 512 B blocks.
 The user can specify a blocking factor, which is the number of blocks per record.
 The default is 20, producing 10 KiB records.

 File format

 There are multiple tar file formats, including historical and current ones.
 Two tar formats are codified in POSIX: ustar and pax.
 Not codified but still in current use is the GNU tar format.